haraldng/omnipaxos/docs/omnipaxos/storage.md

 ```

 ## PersistentStorage
 `PersistentStorage` is a persistent storage implementation, built on top of [RocksDB](https://crates.io/crates/rocksdb), that stores the replicated log and the state of OmniPaxos.
+It can be enabled with the "persistent_storage" feature flag.
 Users can configure the path to log entries and OmniPaxos state, and storage-related options through `PersistentStorageConfig`.
 The configuration struct features a `default()` constructor for generating default configuration, and the constructor `with()` that takes the storage path and options as arguments.

 ```toml
 [dependencies]